Cisco Silicon One Product Family White Paper

 View with Adobe Reader on a variety of devices

-Silicon is literally the foundation of every web-scale and service provider network.
-But up to now, customers have always had to choose a silicon architecture based on their specific requirements:
+Silicon is the foundation of every web-scale, service provider and enterprise network.
+Until now, customers had to choose a silicon architecture based on their specific requirements:

 Deep vs. shallow buffered